OConnor-Lab-UBC/J-TEMP/Rscripts/06_K_fitting.md

-# carrying capacity analysis for Tetraselmis tetrahele
+# How does carrying capacity vary with temperature?